rmsharp/snprcspf/README.md

 ## Excel File Formating Is Back

-The dependency on XLConnect package and thus Java has been replaced with a dependency on openxlsx and thus Perl as of version 1.1.0 of 20200328.
+The dependency on XLConnect package and thus Java has been replaced with a dependency on openxlsx and thus Perl as of version 1.1.0 on 20200328.

 ## Installation